Interstate 74 in North Carolina: Piedmont Triad

-The second section of I-74 extends from the intersection with I-40 in southeastern Winston-Salem to High Point.
-Until January 2019, this section of I-74 was concurrent with US 311.
-This section was designated despite not having 10 ft shoulders, with the promise that shoulders would be widened later.
-Signs were installed by August 2014.
-This section connects directly to another section, called the High Point East Belt.
-It connects High Point with both I-85 Bus. and I-85.
-Construction completed on June 7, 2013, extended the freeway an additional 8 mi to US 220/I-73 at milemarker 86 in Randleman.
-The highway was originally to be completed by October 2012.
+NC 192 utilizes the previously-second section of I-74, which extended from the upcoming junction with I-40 and NC 192 in southeastern Winston-Salem to High Point.
+Until January 2019, this stretch of I-74 was concurrent with US 311.
+After the junction with NC 192, I-74 partially enters into the surroundings of the southern outskirts of Kernersville, before entering into High Point.
+While in High Point, I-74 directly connects to another section, billed as the High Point East Belt.
+The Interstate continues inside the eastern outskirts of the overall area of Downtown High Point, before coming to the junction with US 29 and then another junction with I-85.
+The stretch northwest of the High Point East Belt, was designated, despite the current lack of having 10 ft shoulders.
+Signs were installed by August 2014.Construction completed on June 7, 2013, extended the freeway an additional 8 mi to US 220/I-73 at milemarker 86 in Randleman.
+The highway was originally slated to be completed by October 2012.

 I-74 joins with I-73/US 220 south in Randleman going south to Asheboro.
 The freeway is already completed but was not allowed to be signed as a full Interstate until the segment through Asheboro was converted to Interstate Highway standards in December 2013.
 The fourth section of I-74 (and I-73) starts along a bypass of Asheboro where a project to convert US 220 to Interstate standards was completed, and Interstate signs went up in 2012.

 I-74 continues concurrently with I-73 and US 220 between I-73 milemarkers 68 and 42 (26 mi), the first section marked as I-74 (and I-73) in North Carolina in 1997.
 It continues south, bypassing the towns of Seagrove, Biscoe, and Candor.
 Visitor centers (completed in 2010) are located eastbound and westbound at milemarker 61.
 After exit 41, US 220 leaves the freeway and the route continues as I-73/I-74 for another 16 mi toward Rockingham.
 Though this part of I-73/I-74 was completed in 2008 and is up to Interstate standards, it was initially signed as a future Interstate route because it had not been accepted into the Interstate Highway System by the Federal Highway Administration (FHWA) by the time it was opened, necessitating the posting of future shields.
 This situation was remedied on July 7, 2011, when the FHWA approved the addition of this segment to the Interstate Highway System.
 The route was finally signed as I-73 and I-74 in late 2013.